 Toasted Oats + Oat Flour = Flavorful Cookies

-While testing this recipe, I learned that oatmeal cookies can be pale, pasty, bland things that taste like a punishment version of chocolate chip cookies.
+While testing this recipe, I learned that oatmeal cookies can be pale, pasty, bland things that taste like a punishment version of cookies.
 That's because oats have a mild flavor that sucks up flavor.

 The solution is a tip I picked up from Cook's Illustrated: toast the oats for 5 minutes until golden and fragrant before adding them to the cookie dough.
 This creates some caramelization on the oats themselves which builds a layer of flavor right from the start.